 Education and esports: Which colleges and universities are offering courses?

-Ryan McVean takes a look at some of the British academic establishments exploring esports.
+Dominic Sacco and Ryan McVean take a look at some of the British academic establishments exploring esports (updated as of May 2018).

 With more and more esports jobs cropping up around the world, educational establishments are starting to catch on.